-12. Can lenders in a syndicate (or, with respect to private credit deals, lenders in a club) appoint a trustee or agent to (i) hold security on the lenders's behalf, (ii) enforce the lenders' rights under the loan documentation and (iii) apply any enforcement proceeds to the claims of all lenders in the syndicate?
+12. Can lenders in a syndicate appoint a trustee or agent to (i) hold security on the syndicate's behalf, (ii) enforce the syndicate's rights under the loan documentation and (iii) apply any enforcement proceeds to the claims of all lenders in the syndicate?

-As per general rules of Brazilian law, security interests are to be instituted in favor of the creditor of the underlying obligations to be secured by such security interests.
-However, under a law recently enacted in Brazil and that has not been tested in courts yet, the role of an agent or trustee and its power to hold and enforce a security under Brazilian law on behalf of a syndicate of lenders have been regulated.
+Under Brazilian laws, security interests are to be instituted in favor of the creditor of the underlying obligations to be secured by such security interests.
+Therefore, as a general rule, a security agent may sign a security document governed by Brazilian laws on behalf of a creditor basically as per the following alternatives: